tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Parameters</td>
-			<td>bdq:sourceAuthority</td>
+			<td>bdqval:sourceAuthority</td>
 		</tr>
 		<tr>
 			<td>SourceAuthorities/Defaults</td>
-			<td>bdq:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]}</td>
+			<td>bdqval:sourceAuthority default = "GBIF Backbone Taxonomy" {[https://doi.org/10.15468/39omei]} {API endpoint [https://api.gbif.org/v1/species?datasetKey=d7dddbf4-2cf0-4f39-9b2a-bb099caae36c&name=]}</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>The purpose of this Test is to detect errors in the scientific name but is dependent on the abilities of the parsing of the bdq:sourceAuthority.
+			<td>The purpose of this Test is to detect errors in the scientific name but is dependent on the abilities of the parsing of the bdqval:sourceAuthority.
 For research users of biodiversity data doing quality assurance, VALIDATION_TAXON_UNAMBIGUOUS (4c09f127-737b-4686-82a0-7c8e30841590) handles their needs, but for curators of datasets doing quality control, this Test provides a specific subset of targeted data cleaning, making it a valuable Test to include for the quality control case.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>[dwc:scientificName="Eucalyptus camaldulensis": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:scientificName found in the bdq:sourceAuthority"],[dwc:scientificName="Capulus intort": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:scientificName was not found in the bdq:sourceAuthority"]</td>
+			<td>[dwc:scientificName="Eucalyptus camaldulensis": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:scientificName found in the bdqval:sourceAuthority"],[dwc:scientificName="Capulus intort": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT, Response.comment="dwc:scientificName was not found in the bdqval:sourceAuthority"]</td>
 		</tr>
 		<tr>
 			<td>Type</td>